 Overnight Camp Cost:

 A $100 NON-REFUNDABLE registration fee is required at the time of registration.
-Payment is due in full one month prior to camp beginning.
+Payment is due in full 6 weeks prior to camp beginning.
 Failure to pay in full by the deadline will result in the cancellation of your registration.

 Stetson community and Mock Trial alumni discount available.